EffectOrientedProgramming/book/Chapters/03_Superpowers.md

     userName
 ```

-Effects can be run as "main" programs, embedded in other programs, or in tests.
+Instead of parentheses to delimit function arguments, we use Scala’s newer “colon plus indent” syntax.
+Here, `saveUser` is the function and `userName` is the single argument to that function.

+`effect0` is a value containing the code that produces the Effect.
+Note that defining `effect0` does not execute that code, it only holds it so it can be run at some later time.
+This is an example of *deferred execution*, which was described in the Introduction.
+By deferring the execution of an Effect, we are able to add functionality to that effect.

+Effects can be:
+- Run as "main" programs
+- Embedded in other programs
+- Embedded in tests.

-To run an Effect with ZIO as a "main" program, we normally do this:
+To run an Effect as a "main" program, we use the ZIO library which contains an object called `ZIOAppDefault`:

 ```scala 3
 object MyApp extends ZIOAppDefault: